Supplements that Work

 Inositol

-Can Help: Bipolar depression, fatigue, bulimia, psoriasis.
+Can Help: Bipolar depression, fatigue, bulimia, panic, insomnia, psoriasis (skin eruptions).
+Also called myo-inositol or vitamin B8.

 Lavender (Silexan)